TaggrNetwork/Taggr/WHITEPAPER.md

 Every realm can have its own term and conditions, so that any violation of them can lead to flagging of user's post to stalwarts.
 By joining a realm, a user implicitly agrees with its terms and conditions.

+## STALWARTS

+Stalwarts are the top `$stalwart_percentage%` of users with the highest karma being active during the last `$min_stalwart_activity_weeks` consecutive weeks, with accounts older than `$min_stalwart_account_age_weeks` weeks.
+They are marked with ⚔️ on their profiles.
+They count as trusted members of the community and can carry out moderating actions and can submit proposals.

 ## The content policy

 Decentralization does not imply lawlessness!